Mount St Mary's College: Facilities and sport

-The college takes part in sports, notably rugby, and some of its older students have joined the England Rugby teams along with Scotland, Ireland, Italy, and many other countries.
-The school also receives rugby honours, winning the NatWest Schools Cup in 1994, after being runners up in 1992.
+The college took part in sports, notably rugby, and some of its older students have joined the England Rugby teams along with Scotland, Ireland, Italy, and many other countries.
+The school also received rugby honours, winning the NatWest Schools Cup in 1994, after being runners up in 1992.
 The college repeated this honour, winning the U18 National School's Vase in 2022.
 The college also won the National Schools Sevens four times from 1988 to 1995.
-There is a sporting rivalry against fellow Catholic Public Schools, Stonyhurst College and Ampleforth College.
+There was a sporting rivalry against fellow Catholic Public Schools, Stonyhurst College and Ampleforth College.

-Mount St Mary's Combined Cadet Force (CCF) is over 100 years old.
-Pupils in Year 10 upwards can join either the Army or (since 1984) the RAF section.
-According to the Independent Schools Inspectorate, "The school's RAF cadet force became the first nationwide to achieve their 'blue wings' gliding license," and "pupils achieve high success rates in the Duke of Edinburgh award at all levels."
-The college has music and drama departments that work together for productions.
+Mount St Mary's Combined Cadet Force (CCF) was over 100 years old.
+According to the Independent Schools Inspectorate, "The school's RAF cadet force became the first nationwide to achieve their 'blue wings' gliding licence," and "pupils achieve high success rates in the Duke of Edinburgh award at all levels."
+The college had music and drama departments that work together for productions.
 The college's art department includes design and technology, fashion, fine art, and photography.
-The college has had exchanges with Notre Dame St Sigisbert in Nancy, France, and with Col·legi Casp and Joan 23 schools in Barcelona.
+The college had had exchanges with Notre Dame St Sigisbert in Nancy, France, and with Col·legi Casp and Joan 23 schools in Barcelona.
 In 2009, the college began an exchange with St. Michel in Saint-Étienne, France and considers Lycée Notre-Dame Saint-Sigisbert a sister school.
-The college also holds fund-raising events for the Chikuni Mission in Zambia.
+The college also held fund-raising events for the Chikuni Mission in Zambia.

-The college has a Grade 1 Athletics Stadium, which was selected as a Pre-Games Training Camp for the London 2012 Summer Olympics.
-There are also nine rugby pitches, three cricket squares, an astro-turf, two sports halls, and a leisure centre with indoor swimming pool, cardio room, and two weights rooms.
-The latter is open to the public for use at specific times and is run by Nuffield Health.
-There is a Sixth Form Centre, and a programme of speakers coming from outside the college.
-The boarding community comprises UK and international pupils who choose to board either full-time, on a weekly or flexi basis.
+The college had a Grade 1 Athletics Stadium, which was selected as a Pre-Games Training Camp for the London 2012 Summer Olympics.
+There were also nine rugby pitches, three cricket squares, an astro-turf, two sports halls, and a leisure centre with indoor swimming pool, cardio room, and two weights rooms.
+The latter was open to the public for use at specific times and is run by Nuffield Health.
+There was a Sixth Form Centre, and a programme of speakers coming from outside the college.
+The boarding community comprised UK and international pupils who chose to board either full-time, on a weekly or flexi basis.